-Walkable - Development that contains a comprehensive network of sidewalks and trails.
-Development tends to be compact, and diverse, providing varied and plentiful destinations for walking and cycling; destinations tend to be within 1⁄4 of a mile from dwellings.
+Walkable - Development that contains a comprehensive network of sidewalks and multiuse pathways.
+Development tends to be compact, and diverse, providing varied and plentiful destinations for walking and cycling; destinations tend to be within 1⁄4 of a mile from dwellings without crossing arterial-arterial intersections.
 Environment is safe and aesthetically pleasing, with open space interspersed throughout development.